 If there was ever a time to be kind, it’s right now.
-As parent group leaders, we just love that we have the chance to influence our school culture for the better, making kindness, empathy, inclusion, and acceptance an everyday thing.
-Below, we’ve rounded up loads of feel-good ideas to inspire your whole school!
-World Kindness Day is November 13, 2024 and Random Acts of Kindness Week starts February 17, 2024, but any day is a good day to practice kindness at school!
+As PTO and PTA leaders, we just love that we have the chance to influence our school culture for the better, making kindness, empathy, inclusion, and acceptance an everyday thing.
+Below, we’ve rounded up loads of feel-good ideas to inspire your whole school.
+Anytime is a great time to celebrate and encourage kindness, but many PTOs will plan around National Bullying Prevention Awareness Month (October), World Kindness Day (November 13), Random Acts of Kindness Week, and Random Acts of Kindness Day.

-1. Throw kindness around like confetti—as in, all over the school campus.
+Throw kindness around like confetti—as in, leave kindness notes all over the school!

 You might want to bring that umbrella to Doughnuts With Dudes because we’re about to make it rain kindness!
 Encourage students and staff to leave anonymous “kindness cards” (sticky notes scribbled with messages of hope, peace, and all-around awesomeness) on cars in the parking lot, vending machines, lockers, desks, and elsewhere.

 It doesn’t take much to lift someone up—a few kind words can change everything.
-Set up an appreciation station in the school cafeteria or lobby where students can drop by to write notes.
-Then, collect and distribute notes to staff members during Teacher Appreciation Week, National Custodian Day, Principal Appreciation Day, School Secretary Appreciation Day, and School Bus Driver Appreciation Day—and let’s not forget the lunch monitors, either.
+Set up an appreciation station in the school cafeteria or lobby where students can drop by to write notes for teachers and staff.
+Then, collect and distribute notes to staff members during Teacher Appreciation Week, National Custodian Day, Principal Appreciation Day, School Secretary Appreciation Day, and School Bus Driver Appreciation Day, etc.

 Invite students to decorate rocks with messages of kindness, empathy, and hope during recess.
 Collect and place them in a designated garden, or line the walkway of an outdoor learning space with the decorated rocks.
 A few tips from one of our rock star PTO leaders: Prep rocks in advance with Rust-Oleum American Accents 2x Ultra Cover spray paint, then decorate with oil-based paint pens (just make sure you open and activate them in advance).
 Finally, seal rocks with Mod Podge clear acrylic sealer.